harrycresswell/harry/site/content/page/how.md

 My name is [Harry Cresswell](/about/), I’m an independent designer based in between London, England and Hamburg, Germany.
 I’ve spent the last 6 years helping small companies and individuals find their feet online, using design and code.

-I worked for several years as an in-house designer at Harvey Nichols before setting up my own studio to focus on helping startups and small teams launch their vision and achieve their goals.
+For several years I worked as an in-house designer at Harvey Nichols before setting up my own studio to focus on helping startups and small teams launch their vision and achieve their goals.

 ## What I do

 Working with small businesses requires a broad skillset.
 I’m well versed in user experience design, interface design, identity design, front-end development and digital marketing.
-You could say I wear a few different hats.

 I’m one part creative and one part technical, meaning I design and code.
 Usually I involve myself in projects from concept through to execution.
 This is the way I enjoy working the most.